Elkton, Md., chooses biological nutrient removal system to meet wastewater effluent discharge regulations

 Finding a Solution

-The city chose the Orbal biological nutrient removal (BNR) system from Siemens Water Technologies.
+The city chose the Orbal biological nutrient removal (BNR) system from Evoqua Water Technologies.
 A suspended growth activated sludge process, the system is designed for BNR and energy efficiency.
 The activated sludge system consists of a series of concentric oxidation ditch channels and has the advantage of operating as a tanks-in-series system.
 This provides a higher overall kinetic reaction rate for the system, which allows treatment at higher organic loadings, reducing the size of the basins and lowering construction costs.

 To solve the variability of treatment conditions caused by diurnal flow and load changes, the new wastewater treatment system design incorporated the SmartBNR electrical control system.
 Screened and de-gritted wastewater is directed to the outer channel of the basin where it is mixed with RAS returned from the clarifiers to form the system’s mixed liquor.
 The combined mixed liquor will pass progressively through the Orbal system’s channels before passing on to the final clarifiers.

 The outer channel is operated as an aerated anoxic reactor with dissolved oxygen (DO) levels near 0 mg/L. Simultaneous nitrification/denitrification and phosphorus release occurs in this zone.
 Oxidation/reduction potential (ORP) is used to monitor the condition of the outer channel.